carsonfarmer/python_geospatial/install.md

     pip install cartopy
     ```

-  * If you aren't on Windows, you can alternatively try the `binstar` method like this:

-    ```bash
-    conda remove geos shapely cartopy
-    conda install -c rsignell cartopy
-    ```

 * Install `mplleaflet` (for making slippy maps).
 See the `Known Issues` below about install `git`.

     ```bash